MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ## Set cluster policies

 The number of concurrent queries is capped by default and controlled by the [query throttling policy](/kusto/management/query-throttling-policy.md) so that the cluster doesn't get overloaded.
-This policy should be adjusted only after rigorous testing, preferably on production-like query patterns and datasets to ensure the cluster can sustain the modified value.
+You can adjust this policy for high concurrency situations, however this policy should be adjusted only after rigorous testing, preferably on production-like query patterns and datasets.
+Testing ensures the cluster can sustain the modified value.
 This limit can be configured based on application needs.

 ## Monitor Azure Data Explorer clusters

 Monitoring the health of your cluster resources helps you build an optimization plan using the features suggested in the above sections.
 Azure Monitor for Azure Data Explorer provides a comprehensive view of your cluster's performance, operations, usage, and failures.
 Get insights on the queries performance, concurrent queries, throttled queries and various other metrics by clicking on the **Insights (preview)** tab under the monitoring section of Azure Data Explorer cluster on Azure portal.
 Details on monitoring of clusters are given in the [Azure Monitor for Azure Data Explorer](/azure/azure-monitor/insights/data-explorer?toc=/azure/data-explorer/toc.json&amp;bc=/azure/data-explorer/breadcrumb/toc.json) documentation.
-For detailed information on the individual metrics, see [Azure Data Explorer metrics](using-metrics.md#supported-azure-data-explorer-metrics).
+For information on the individual metrics, see [Azure Data Explorer metrics](using-metrics.md#supported-azure-data-explorer-metrics).